yigitv4rli/CENG213-PA3-Tester/README.md

-# CENG213 THE1 Tester
+# CENG213 PA3 Tester
--Tester for the First Take Home Exam of CENG213 Course.
+-Tester for the Programming Assignment of CENG213 Course.
 -Copy your .h and .cpp files into the "solutions" file and run the tester.
--Tester is written in python3.
+(Every file in student pack) -Tester is written in Python3.
 -You can run the tester with "python3 tester.py" command.
+(It may differ according to your os)
--If you have any other testcases, you can send pr.
+-If you have any other testcases etc. ,you can send pull requests.
--I did not use any flags in my tester due to some linker problems, mind that
--You can go into files and check for some comments, I wrote what did I do in the testcases.
+-You can find photos of graphs in testcases, some photos are not found since size of graphs is large.
--GOOD LUCK :)
+-Good luck! :)